 CIS 301 Programming Languages (3.0 credits): The study of programming languages examines the essential concepts that are common to modern programming languages.
 A broad range of issues is considered.
 Techniques for formal specification of syntax are presented.
 Several essential features of modern programming languages are discussed, including information binding, control structures, scope rules, data types and data abstraction, concurrency, recursion, input/output, and execution environment.
 Four different computational models or paradigms for programming languages are considered: the imperative, functional, logic-oriented and object-oriented models.
 Examples are drawn from a number of existing languages, such as LISP, Prolog, Scheme, C/C++, Python, and Java.
 Prerequisite: CIS 207.
 Previously CIS 201.
-Offered: Spring Semester.

 CIS 302 Computer Operating Systems (3.0 credits): Study includes the basic principles of operating system design and implementation.
 Consideration is given to the general architecture of several representative computer systems; management of memory, processors and devices; file systems; protection; operating systems design techniques; performance measurement and evaluation.
 A case study of a representative operating system is used to illustrate these principles.
 Prerequisite: CIS 207.
 Previously CIS 211.
-Offered: Spring Semester.

 CIS 303 Compiler Construction (3.0 credits): The study of compilers through programming language structures, translation, loading, execution, and storage allocation.
 Compilation of simple expressions and statements is covered.
 The organization of a compiler includes compile-time and scan-time, symbol tables, lexical scan, syntax scan, object code generation, errors, diagnostics, object code, optimization techniques, and overall design.
 This is illustrated through the use of compiler-writing languages and bootstrapping.
 Prerequisite: CIS 207.
-Previously CIS 231 Offered: Fall Semester.
+Previously CIS 231

-CIS 311 System Simulation (3 credits): Study includes an introduction to simulation and a comparison of various techniques such as discrete simulation models, queuing theory and stochastic processes.
+CIS 311 System Simulation (3.0 credits): Study includes an introduction to simulation and a comparison of various techniques such as discrete simulation models, queuing theory and stochastic processes.
 Coverage includes simulation languages and simulation methodology for the generation of random numbers, design of simulation experiments for optimization, analysis of data generated by simulation experiments and the validation of simulation models and results.
-Prerequisites: Grade of "C" or higher in CIS 302.
+Prerequisites: CIS 302.

-CIS 321 Information Organ and Retrieve (3.0 credits): The structure of semi-formal languages and models for the representation of structured information includes aspects of natural language processing on digital computers.
+CIS 321 Information Organization and Retrieval (3.0 credits): The structure of semi-formal languages and models for the representation of structured information includes aspects of natural language processing on digital computers.
 The analysis of information content by statistical, syntactic, and logical methods is studied.
 Search and matching techniques, automatic retrieval systems, question/answering systems, production of secondary outputs and the evaluation of retrieval effectiveness is also studies.
-Prerequisite: CIS 102 and MAT 202.
-Offered: Fall Semester.

-CIS 330 Algorithm Design and Analysis (3 credits): Study includes an introduction to abstract algorithms and to their design, analysis, and realization.
-The goal of the course is to develop skill with practical algorithm design and analysis techniques and to develop the ability to apply these techniques to the construction of real systems using the Java programming language.
 Prerequisite: CIS 207.

+CIS 330 Algorithms and Fortran (3.0 credits): Study includes an introduction to abstract algorithms and to their design, analysis, and realization.
+The goal of the course is to develop skill with practical algorithm design and analysis techniques and to develop the ability to apply these techniques to the construction of real systems using the FORTRAN programming language.
+Prerequisite: CIS 207.

-CIS 331 Theory of Computability (3 credits): Turing machines, insolvability results, and the halting problem are discussed.
+CIS 331 Theory of Computability (3.0 credits): Turing machines, unsolvability results, and the halting problem are discussed.
 Consideration is given to the study of machines with restructured memory access, limited memory, and limited computing time.
 Study also includes recursive function theory and complexity classification.
 Comparisons of searching and sorting techniques are studied through the use of computation models including relationships to algorithms and programming.
 Prerequisites: CIS 101 and MAT 202.

-CIS 400 Topics in Web Technology (3.0 credits): Seminar in which topics are determined by students and instructors.
-Prerequisite: CIS 209.
+CIS 400 Topics in Visual Basic (3.0 credits): Seminar in which topics are determined by students and instructors.
+Prerequisite: CIS 213 or CIS 215.

 CIS 401 Topics in Computer & Information Science (3.0 credits): A seminar course which includes topics determined by students and instructors.
 This topic may be taken more than once if topics are different.
-Prerequisite: C or better in CIS 102 or permission of instructors.
-Offered: Spring Semester.
+Prerequisite: CIS 213 or CIS 215.